jinnang233/signEverywhere/README.md

 ## Note

-This program has been rewritten by ChatGPT, but my abilities are limited, and I cannot guarantee that the program is bug-free.
+This program has been **fully rewritten** by ChatGPT, because my abilities are limited, and I **cannot** guarantee that the program is bug-free.
 Feel free to fork this repository and make contributions.

 ## License